Agent Logs as Open Letters to Nobody - Why Unread Documentation Has Value

 Documentation Nobody Reads Yet

 Teams that document their agent's decision-making process, even when nobody reads it, build better agents.
 The documentation forces explicit choices about behavior that would otherwise remain implicit and inconsistent.
+"What happens when the agent cannot find the element it was looking for?" - writing the answer down, even in a file nobody will read today, means the answer exists when the edge case surfaces six months from now.

 The logs do not need to be read to be useful.
 They need to be written.
 The discipline of structured logging creates better agent architecture the same way keeping a journal improves thinking even if you never re-read the entries.